MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-A-Animal-Welfare/part-1-Definition-Terms/section-1.1.md

 (1) Establishments or persons who deal in dogs used for hunting, security, or breeding purposes;

-(2) Establishments or persons exhibiting, selling, or offering to exhibit or sell any wild or exotic or other nonpet species of warmblooded animals (except birds), such as skunks, raccoons, nonhuman primates, squirrels, ocelots, foxes, coyotes, etc.;
+(2) Establishments or persons exhibiting, selling, or offering to exhibit or sell any wild or exotic or other nonpet species of warmblooded animals such as skunks, raccoons, nonhuman primates, squirrels, ocelots, foxes, coyotes, etc.;

-(3) Any establishment or person selling warmblooded animals (except birds, and laboratory rats and mice) for research or exhibition purposes;
+(3) Any establishment or person selling warmblooded animals (except laboratory rats and mice) for research or exhibition purposes;

-(4) Any establishment wholesaling any animals (except birds, rats, and mice); and
+(4) Any establishment wholesaling any animals (except rats and mice); and

 (5) Any establishment exhibiting pet animals in a room that is separate from or adjacent to the retail pet store, or in an outside area, or anywhere off the retail pet store premises.